Code-Institute-Submissions/MS1-3/README.md

 ## Known Issues/Bugs

 MS Edge smooth-scroll doesn't work.
-Scrolling too far when link is clicked
+Scrolling too far when link is clicked.
 Map height is not responsive.

 ## Feature Change/Left to Implement